LexioJ/agenda_bot/README.md

 🤖 **A specialized bot for intelligent meeting agenda management and real-time time tracking during Nextcloud Talk calls.**

+⚡ **NEW in v1.3.0: Bulk Agenda Creation!** For quickly importing existing agendas from calendar invitations or meeting templates.

+⏰ **NEW in v1.2.0: Room-Level Time Monitoring!** Each Talk room can now have its own time monitoring settings, allowing different teams to customize warning thresholds and monitoring behavior while maintaining backward compatibility with global defaults.
+[Learn more →](docs/ROOM_TIME_MONITORING.md)

 🌍 **Now with multi-language support!** Available in English and German, with more languages coming soon.

-⚡ **NEW in v1.2.0: Room-Level Time Monitoring!** Each Talk room can now have its own time monitoring settings, allowing different teams to customize warning thresholds and monitoring behavior while maintaining backward compatibility with global defaults.
-[Learn more →](docs/ROOM_TIME_MONITORING.md)

 ## Overview